 Quick Answer: अष्टोत्तरी दशा (Ashtottari Dasha) is a 108-year alternate timing system that uses eight grahas instead of nine, excluding Ketu from its sequence.
-Classical texts activate it when Rahu sits in a quadrant or trine from the Lagna lord (the Moon-Rahu rule), and it is especially favored in Bengal, Odisha, and parts of North India for charts where Vimshottari results feel imprecise.
-The full cycle: Sun 6, Moon 15, Mars 8, Mercury 17, Saturn 10, Jupiter 19, Rahu 12, Venus 21 — 108 years total.
+Brihat Parashara Hora Shastra recommends it when Rahu is not in Lagna and is placed in another kendra or trikona from the Lagna lord.
+It is also kept alive in regional practice, especially in Bengal, Odisha, and parts of North India, when Vimshottari timing feels imprecise.
+The full cycle is Sun 6, Moon 15, Mars 8, Mercury 17, Saturn 10, Jupiter 19, Rahu 12, and Venus 21, for 108 years total.

 What Is Ashtottari Dasha?
 The 108-Year Alternative